Personal Branding: The Ultimate Step-by-Step Guide

 When choosing what to focus on, pick activities that you are truly passionate about.
 Not only do you want to actually enjoy the process, but authenticity is easily spotted.

-A paper resume is certainly one powerful sheet of paper meant to describe your professional personality, experiences, skills, and accomplishments.
+A printed resume is certainly one powerful sheet of paper meant to describe your professional personality, experiences, skills, and accomplishments.
 Yet, the online version does all of this and more.
 By creating an online resume, you can add many features that you wouldn’t be able to on paper.
-Furthermore, you can customize your personal website to your liking, and keep everything organized in one place.
+Furthermore, you can customize your site to your liking, and keep everything organized in one place.

-So how will you begin?
-We’ve got a great professional resume website guide that lays out all the steps for you, from choosing your template to adding in the relevant sections, strategizing for SEO and more.
-For inspiration to get you started on yours, take a look at these polished CV website templates, including examples for a large variety of popular professions, such as business-oriented, students, graphic designers, and more.
+For inspiration to get you started on yours, take a look at these polished CV website templates, including examples for a large variety of popular professions, such as business-oriented, students, graphic designers and more.

-If you want to take your website a step further, you can create a blog and regularly add relevant and interesting content (a huge boost for your SEO, and a chance to show off your expertise and voice.
+To take your website a step further, you can create a free blog and regularly add relevant and interesting content.
+A blog can be a huge boost for your SEO, and a chance to show off your expertise and voice.
 And if you are looking to gain press coverage, you can add a press kit to your website.
 No matter what you do, keep in mind that in the digital world, it’s more than a goal to be impressive, it’s a requirement.

-Social media is an important place to market yourself and grow your personal branding initiatives.
-It’s also a recommended promotional strategy to drive traffic to your website.
-There are many places you can present yourself: You can create social media accounts on Facebook, Instagram, Twitter, LinkedIn, or Pinterest, start a YouTube channel, write for Medium, and more.
+Social media is an important place to market yourself and grow your personal branding initiatives, as well as a recommended promotional strategy to drive traffic to your website.
+There are many places where you can present yourself: Facebook, Instagram, Twitter, TikTok, LinkedIn, or Pinterest, start a YouTube channel, write for Medium, and more.

 You don’t need to be active on all of them, though.
 Since you’re just one person, that can be quite overwhelming and, in turn, highly ineffective.
 Start with the most popular and relevant channels for your field of expertise, then if you have the time you can also work on other niche channels that serve your interests best (video-focused, design-focused, etc.).

 In general, these are the channels we recommend pushing your efforts towards:

 A logo is a visual mark of your brand.
 Like your face, it’s a symbol that everyone will associate with you and your work.
-It’s something that you can place everywhere from your personal website to social media channels, business cards or resume, your logo can be used in every context.
+From your personal website to social media channels, business cards or resume, your logo can be used in every context.

 Don’t have one?
 No problem.
-In just a few short steps you can become your own logo designer with the Wix Logo Maker.
-After answering several questions about your brand, you’ll be presented with choices, and then given the ability to customize your favorite option to your liking.
-The only thing left to do is download your high-quality image files and use them across your branding assets, both online and offline.
+In just a few short steps, you can create your own logo to represent your personal brand.
+After answering a few questions about your brand, you’ll be presented with choices and then given the ability to customize your favorite option to your liking.
+Simply download your high-quality image files and use them across your branding assets, both online and offline.